facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Selphi_Component.md

 <div class="note">
 <span class="note">:information_source:</span>
-The result will be returned via a Promise containing an object of class SelphiResult.
+The result will be returned via a Promise containing an object of class *SelphiFaceResult*.
 Information on these fields has been elaborated on below.
 </div>